-For the Internal Revenue Service, a luxury car is not a business necessity.
-To this end, the agency limits the amount of the cost of a luxury car that your company can deduct from its taxes.
-Congress decided years ago that taxpayers should not subsidize extravagant vehicles used by companies, and so they have put in place laws to prevent this from happening.
+When it comes to the Internal Revenue Service, luxury cars are not considered a business necessity.
+As such, the agency has put limits on the amount of the cost of a luxury car that your company can deduct from its taxes.
+Congress has long held the belief that taxpayers should not be subsidizing extravagant vehicles used by companies, and so they have put in place laws to prevent this from happening.
 This means that the depreciation deductions allowed for “luxury cars” are limited.But don't think about Rolls Royce or Ferrari.

 Congress has a much less extravagant vision of luxury.
 The purpose of luxury car limitations is to control the type and amount of money companies spend on luxury cars for tax purposes.So, if you're wondering if you can deduct the cost of a luxury car for your business, the answer is yes, but only up to a certain amount.
 The IRS has set limits on how much you can deduct for luxury cars, so it's important to be aware of these limits before making any purchases.It's also important to note that these limits are based on the type of car you purchase.
 For example, if you purchase a car that is considered a “luxury car” by the IRS, then you will be limited in how much you can deduct from your taxes.